edumserrano/webpack-module-federation-with-angular/dynamic-ng16/README.md

 > **Note**
 >
-> This is an example app, and though you can mix the approaches to dynamically load a webpack module you would usually choose to either use a manifest file or not.
+> This is an example app and though you can mix the approaches to dynamically load a webpack module you would usually choose to either use a manifest file or not.

 Lastly, note that for the manifest option to work you need: